 There are several factors that help determine the best age for spaying and neutering including your pet’s breed (larger breeds wait longer) and individual health status.
 Prior to any surgery at Stanton Animal Hospital, all pets undergo a physical exam and a pre-anesthetic blood screening to determine overall fitness for the surgical procedure.
 Current vaccinations are required at the time of surgery.

-Typical spaying and neutering for most pets not used for breeding purposes is usually recommended between 4 and 6 months of age.
+Typical spaying and neutering for most pets not used for breeding purposes is usually recommended between 6-24 months.
+The age recommendation can vary based on breed influence, gender, and individual variations.
+Please discuss this in person with our veterinarians.
 Spaying and neutering help with animal population control and prevent unwanted pets.
 Just as importantly, spaying and neutering can improve the overall health of your pet, and help in avoiding certain reproductive diseases, and some types of cancer.

 Heartworms are a serious, year-round parasitic threat to your pet’s health.
 After an infection occurs, treatment is not only very expensive, but can also be life threatening.